P-torsion monodromy representations of elliptic curves over geometric function fields: Repulsion Results

 \section{Repulsion Results}

 The volume estimates from Section 5 will allow us to bound the multiplicity of curves $C$ in $X(p)\times X(p)$ along special points in terms of their volume near those points.
 As $p$ grows, the points tend to spread out further, and we can find neighborhoods of large radius around them that tend to be disjoint.
 The total volume, and therefore the total multiplicity, can therefore be bounded by the total volume of the curve.
-This argument fails when such neighborhoods overlap many times, but luckily such overlaps only occur close to higher dimensional special subvarieties, which themselves repel one another.
+This argument fails when such neighborhoods overlap many times, but luckily such overlaps only occur close to higher-dimensional special subvarieties, which themselves repel one another.

-Througout this section, we solely consider the metric $h_{X(p)}$ from Section \ref{hyper} on $X(p)$, and suppress its mention from the notation.
+Throughout this section, we solely consider the metric $h_{X(p)}$ from Section \ref{hyper} on $X(p)$, and suppress its mention from the notation.
 Thus, the distance $d_{X(p)}(x,x')$ between $x,x'\in X(p)$ with respect to $h_{X(p)}$ will be denoted $d(x,x')$, and the ball around $x$ by $B(x,R)$.
 We use the same notation for distance and balls in $\H$ as in $X(p)$, and rely on context to distinguish between the two.
+For the most part we state our results in a normalization-independent way in terms of the injectivity radius $\rho_{X(p)}$.

+A final advisory: we use the phrase ``for all sufficiently small $\delta>0$ and all sufficiently large $p$" to mean that for each sufficiently small $\delta>0$ there is a constant $F_\delta>0$ such that the statement holds for $p>F_\delta$.

 \mysect{Repulsion of cusps}

 \begin{prop} For all sufficiently small $\delta>0$ and all sufficiently large $p$: